DCC-EX/dcc-ex.github.io/docs/reference/developers/hal-config.md

 #include "IODevice.h"
 #include "IO_DFPlayer.h"

-void halSetup() {
+void halSetup()
-  // Insert your commands here...
-  DFPlayer::create(1000, 5, Serial3);
-}
 ```

 ### Upload the new version of the software

 Finally, upload the code to the Arduino as you would do during the
 standard
-`Arduino IDE Setup <ex-commandstation/advanced-setup/installation-options/arduino-ide:upload the software>`{.interpreted-text
+`Arduino IDE Setup <ex-commandstation/advanced-setup/installation-options/arduino-ide:upload the software>`.
-role="ref"}.
 Restart the Command Station and the new device will be
 configured at startup.

 ### Checking the Driver